Rindbee/godot-docs-l10n/classes/zh_Hant/class_editortoaster.rst

 說明
 ----

-This object manages the functionality and display of toast notifications within the editor, ensuring timely and informative alerts are presented to users.
+This object manages the functionality and display of toast notifications within the editor, ensuring immediate and informative alerts are presented to the user.

 \ **Note:** This class shouldn't be instantiated directly.
 Instead, access the singleton using :ref:`EditorInterface.get_editor_toaster()<class_EditorInterface_method_get_editor_toaster>`.